Prem759-0/AI-VOICE-AGENT/README.md

 - **Framework**: :**

-    Run the following command to start the Convex  and components.
+    Run the following command to start the Convex   backend code, including schema and mutations.
--   `components/`: Contains shared UI components, built with Shadcn/UI.
--   `convex/`: Contains the Convex backend code, including schema and mutations.
 -   `hooks/`: Contains custom React